 Performance Standard Performance Requirements 3.6 Primary Care - Article 4, Section 4.01 and 4.02 5% of total performance penalty for this Group. a.
 Expectation: All members (defined as 95%) in Exchange products will select or be assigned to a primary care clinician beginning with enrollment effective January 2017.
 Contractor will submit quarterly reports describing the percent of members assigned to a primary care clinician by product and will submit this percent through the Applications for Certification in 2018 and 2019.
 Performance Levels: Contractor reports less than 95% of Exchange members have selected or been provisionally assigned a personal care physician: 2% penalty Contractor reports 95% or more of Exchange members have selected or been provisionally assigned a personal care physician: 2% credit b.
 Expectation: Contractor describes and begins recontracting, for Exchange enrollees, with a payment strategy that creates a business case for PCPs to adopt accessible, data-driven, team-based care in Application for Certification for 2019.
-Performance Levels: Contractor reports no PCPs contracted based on new payment strategy: 3% penalty Contractor reports less than 5% of PCPs contracted under new payment strategy: no penalty Contractor reports 10% or more of PCPs contracted under new payment strategy: 3% credit 3.7 Integrated Healthcare Models - Article 4, Section 4.03 5% of total performance penalty for this Group.
-Expectation: Contractor reports Exchange enrollment in integrated healthcare models, based on definition in Attachment 7, Article 4, Section 4.03 in Application for Certification for 2019.
+Performance Levels: Contractor reports no PCPs contracted based on new payment strategy: 3% penalty Contractor reports more than 0% but less than 10% of PCPs contracted under new payment strategy: no penalty Contractor reports 10% or more of PCPs contracted under new payment strategy: 3% credit 3.7 Integrated Healthcare Models - Article 4, Section 4.03 5% of total performance penalty for this Group.
+Expectation: Contractor reports Exchange enrollment in integrated healthcare models at the issuer level, based on definition in Attachment 7, Article 4, Section 4.03 in Application for Certification for 2019.
 Target percentage of Exchange members who select or are attributed to IHMs will be established by the Exchange for 2019 with annual intermediate milestones after baselines are reported in the Application for Certification for 2017.
-Performance Levels: Contractor does not meet intermediate milestone for percent of Exchange membership attributed to integrated healthcare models: 5% penalty